The Project Browser panel helps you find projects for editing and more

 You can use the Open button in the lower right corner to open the project for editing.
 (You can also double-click the Project name in the list to open it for editing.)

-You can Preview the Project using the Preview option.
+You can preview the Project using the Preview button.
 This is helpful if you need to confirm you've selected the correct project.

 It's also a great option to use if you've been asked to provide a review of a team mate's project, as the Preview provides all of the Reviewing features.
 It saves you opening the whole Project for editing.